zeronetworks/MapAz/README.md

 ## Resource Collection

-Be default, MapAz will only collect resources available via the ARM API.
+By default, MapAz will only collect resources available via the ARM API.
 However, it is possible to try an enumerate more resources:
 ```PowerShell
 Clear-MapAzScriptCache
 $resources = Get-MapAzResource -ScanSubResources